 “How did I do?”
-I asked.
+I asked when I was done.

-“Wow.”
-She replied in shock.
+“Wow,” she replied in shock.

-While I can only guess if I was right or wrong about the people in the bar, she was amazed that I had pretty accurately guessed the personality of her and her friends.
+While I can only guess if I was right about the people in the bar, she was amazed that I had pretty accurately guessed the personality of her and her friends.
 I didn’t know any of them that well but just through their actions and speech, I was able to figure out a lot about them.
 There were no parlor tricks involved or mind games.
-I simply read their body language, their actions, and how they conversed with me.
+I simply read their body language, their dress, and how they conversed with me.

-Why?
 Why did I get those people at the bar right?
 Why can I always tell who will be the asshole and which ones I will enjoy talking to?